ncbi/ribovore/00README.txt

   -n <n> : use <n> CPUs [0]
-  -i <s> : use model info file <s> instead of default -s <n> : seed for random number generator is <n> [181]
+  -i <s> : use model info file <s> instead of default -s <n> : seed for random number generator is <n> [181] -g     : save gap sequences between hits to a file

 options for controlling the first round search algorithm:
   --1hmm  : run first round in slower HMM mode